dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 ---
-title: Why I Fail at Leetcode
+title: Why I've Failed at LeetCode
-description: Useful shortcodes that can be used in Markdown
+description: We all make mistakes.
+Learning from them is what we owe ourselves.
 date: 2024-10-31 00:00:00+0000
+math: true
 ---

 # Quick Disclaimer

 The point of this post is not to knock LeetCode or companies that use LeetCode as part of their interview process.
+I do think there are alternate ways to judge a candidate's level of experience, but every company has the right to choose their approach.
-I'm trying to convey that everyone's journey to success at LeetCode/DSA problems can look different, even if some of the conclusions reached end up being standard advice.
+What I'm trying to convey is that everyone's journey to being successful with LeetCode/DSA problems can look different, even if some of the conclusions reached end up being the same.

 # My Confession

 As a developer with 17 years of experience, I had a meltdown and bombed a LeetCode easy question.
+I didn't just not come up with correct solution.
+I started coding like I did as a day 1 intern.
 So, how in the world did I reach that point?

 I was laid off almost two months ago, so you can imagine my excitement when a company reached out and was interested in interviewing me.
 The first round of interviews